-Some couples choose to have a close friend or family member become ordained in order to officiate the ceremony.
-Find out what you need to know if you're planning on going this direction.
+Some couples choose to have a close friend or family member become ordained to act as their wedding officiant and perform the ceremony.
+Find out what you need to know if you’re planning on going this direction.

 Wedding receptions have seen an influx of creativity and personalization in the past couple of decades, and wedding ceremonies have seen a personal touch as well.
 Some personalize their wedding ceremony by writing their own vows or incorporating a unique unity ritual, while other couples – especially those without a religious affiliation or in interfaith relationships – choose to have a close friend or family member become ordained in order to officiate the wedding ceremony.

 Some say that the television show Friends popularized this idea, as Joey (Matt LeBlanc) led the wedding of Monica (Courteney Cox) and Chandler (Matthew Perry), but regardless of the trend’s beginnings, it seems to be here to stay.
-While having a friend officiate can make for a lovely ceremony, there are some things everyone needs to know – both for the legal aspect and to make sure you aren’t taking your friend for granted – there's a reason "how to ordain a wedding" is a common search!
+While having a friend officiate can make for a lovely ceremony, there are some things everyone needs to know – both for the legal aspect and to make sure you aren’t taking your friend for granted.

 Photo by Mallory Dawn Photography; Planning & Design by Mindy Weiss Party Consultants; From Real Wedding: Outdoor Jewish Ceremony & Luxe Reception at Vibiana in Downtown LA

 First things first, you need to look up the local laws to see if you are able to have an officiant that was ordained on the Internet.
 In some locations, your friend also may need to register in person.
-Before asking your friend to officiate, be clear on the rules in your state.
+Before asking your friend to officiate, be clear on the rules in your state to ensure they can legally marry you.

-If your state makes it difficult to use a lay wedding officiant, consider if you're willing to have a quick, legal marriage at city hall and then a ceremonial vow exchange on your wedding day.
-This could be a good work-around for how to perform a wedding officiated by a friend!
+If your state makes it difficult to use a lay officiant, consider if you’re willing to have a quick, legal marriage at city hall to ensure you are legally married, and then a ceremonial vow exchange on your wedding day.
+This could be a good work-around!

 Work together to find a website or organization that you, your future spouse, and your prospective officiant are all comfortable being associated with.
 Don’t leave all of the research to your friend or family member!

 Decide whether your friend will be writing the ceremony themselves, if you and your future spouse will write it, or if the three of you will work on it together.
-Don’t forget to make sure the service covers all of your bases legally to learn how to officiate a wedding the right way.
+Don't forget to make sure the service covers all of your bases legally.

-There's more work to be done beyond just officiating a wedding.
-Your officiant will need to complete your marriage license and send it in on time.
+Your officiant will need to complete your marriage license and send it in on time to ensure you are legally married.
 Make sure you choose someone responsible enough to do this, or find out if it’s still legal if you send in the license yourself.

-Give a nice unique gift, at least comparable to what the bridal party receives.
-This is no easy task you’ve asked your friend to partake in, and it’s important to show your appreciation with a wedding officiant gift (see these gifts for officiant/friend ideas).
+Give a nice gift, at least comparable to what the bridal party receives.
+This is no easy task you've asked your friend to partake in, and it's important to show your appreciation.

 You should probably have a backup in place as well.
 If a professional officiant gets sick or is otherwise unable to attend, they likely have someone they can call to send in their stead.
 This is not the case for your friend or family member.

-Opening photo by M. Hart Photography; See Real Wedding: Outdoor "Modern Tuscan" Wedding at a Private Ranch in California
+Opening photo by M. Hart Photography; Planning and Design by Tessa Lyn Events.
+See the full real wedding here: Outdoor "Modern Tuscan" Wedding at a Private Ranch in California